JakobCh/tes3mp_scripts/README.md

 My tes3mp(0.7-alpha) scripts, most of the readme stuff will be in the top of the script files.

+## jcMarketplace
+Allows you to set a price on items and sell them, also blocks other people from picking stuff up.

+Supposed to be used with kanaHousing.

+Usage: see the scriptfile

 ## loadtxt2esp
 Load TXT2ESP4 files into a cell